Skip to content

 Where to eat in Cornwall?

-It’s also worth being aware that many of the restaurants and pubs close earlier than many of us are used to so ensure you plan to have dinner around 5 pm or 6 pm so you don’t arrive to find the kitchen has closed.
+Its also worth noting that many of the restaurants and pubs close earlier than many of us are used to.
+So ensure you plan to have dinner around 5 pm or 6 pm so you don’t arrive to find the kitchen has closed.

 We also ate at various cafes and pubs around the area and we found them all to be very good and whilst a more casual option, the food was to a high standard.